 For this scholarship program, writers can apply for either full or partial funding.
 The full funding scholarship includes a round-trip airfare plus the full retreat package including accommodation, tours, most meals and all workshops for the duration of the event.
 Partial funding covers the participant costs only and does not include accommodation or flights.

 “Tin House is an invaluable repository of fine American writing and American fiction, presented in a crisp and entertaining visual format.” – Stephen King

 The first issue of literary magazine Tin House was published in 1999.
 Based in Portland, Oregon, Tin House publishes fiction, essays, and poetry, and its contributors have frequently been recognised by major American literary awards and anthologies including the Best American Short Stories and the O. Henry Prize.

-Throughout March Tin House will be accepting submissions for its first two issues of 2019:
+For the next six weeks Tin House is accepting submissions for its first three issues of 2019: